M26 Pershing: Use in the Korean War

-On August 17, one M26 of the U.S. Marine Tank Company destroyed three T-34-85s of the 109th Tank Regiment of the North Korean Army in a few minutes during their first contact at Obong-ri, Changnyeong.
+On 17 August, one M26 of the U.S. Marine Tank Company destroyed three T-34-85s of the 109th Tank Regiment of the North Korean army in a few minutes during their first contact at Obong-ri, Changnyeong.
 Then, during the Battle of the Bowling Alley, M26s of the 73rd Tank Battalion, which supported the ROK 1st Infantry Division during the Battle of Tabu-dong, destroyed 13 T-34-85 tanks and five SU-76M self-propelled guns.
 A total of 309 M26 tanks were fielded on the Korean Peninsula by the end of 1950, and 29 North Korean tanks were defeated by them during the same period.
-In particular, thanks to the 90 mm main gun, the M26 was evaluated to be more effective in tank combat than the M4A3E8.
-However, the M26 tank was gradually replaced by the new M46 tank in 1951 due to its chronic lack of mobility as the war evolved into battles between mountains.
+Although it had better anti-tank capability than the M4A3E8 thanks to its 90 mm gun, its underpowered engine which wasn't well suited to Korea's mountainous terrain, and its tendency to overheat quickly made it less liked among crews, and most were thus temporarily withdrawn in favor of the more reliable "Easy Eight" Sherman.
+The M26 tank was then gradually replaced by or upgraded in standards to the new M46 Patton tank in 1951 due to its chronic lack of mobility as the war evolved into battles between mountains.

 A 1954 survey concluded that there were in all 119, mostly small scale, tank vs. tank actions involving U.S. Army and Marine units during the Korean War, with 97 T-34-85 tanks knocked out and another 18 probables.
 The M4A3E8 was involved in 50% of the tank actions, the M26 in 32%, and the M46 in 10%.
 The M26/M46 proved to be an overmatch for the T-34-85 as its 90 mm HVAP round could – at point blank range – punch all the way through the T-34 from the front glacis armor to the back, whereas the T-34-85 had difficulty penetrating the armor of the M26 or M46.
 The M4A3E8, firing 76 mm HVAP rounds that were widely available during the Korean War (unlike World War II), was a closer match to the T-34-85 as both tanks could destroy each other at normal combat ranges.

 After November 1950, North Korean armor was rarely encountered.
 China entered the conflict in February 1951 with four regiments of tanks (a mix of mostly T-34-85 tanks, with a few IS-2 tanks, and some other AFVs).
 However, because these Chinese tanks were dispersed with the infantry, tank to tank battles with UN forces were uncommon.